oasis-tcs/openc2-tc-ops/FAQ-Master.md

 [Open Connectivity Foundation](https://openconnectivity.org/)

-### How does OpenC2 relate to the [Open Security Controls Assessment Language (OSCAL)](https://pages.nist.gov/OSCAL/)?
+### How does OpenC2 relate to the Open Security Controls Assessment Language (OSCAL)?

-OSCAL is a set of formats expressed in XML, JSON, and YAML.
+The [Open Security Controls Assessment Language (OSCAL)](https://pages.nist.gov/OSCAL/) is a set of formats expressed in XML, JSON, and YAML.
 These formats provide machine-readable representations of control catalogs, control baselines, system security plans, and assessment plans and results.
 OSCAL development is being managed in a GitHub repository.

 ### How does OpenC2 relate to the [FIRST Information Exchange Policy (IEP)](https://www.first.org/iep/)?